22 Best Things to do in Newcastle

 Want to know more about Newcastle?
 We’ve got everything you need on our site, from the best places to stay to the city’s best eateries to even more reasons you should visit the city.
 Or looking for a handy online dictionary to all the weird made-up words you’ll hear?
 We’ve got that too.

-If you want to take a break from the city, check out my guide on the best day trips from Newcastle.
+If you want to take a break from the city, check out my guide on the best day trips from Newcastle, and then go dip your toes in the best beaches near Newcastle.

 Stick with us to learn more!